Moldova: Media

 In 2022, the government removed the broadcasting licenses from six television stations for broadcasting pro-Russian propaganda and disinformation about Russia's invasion of Ukraine in violation of the country's Audiovisual Services Code.
 The government stated that this was done in order to "prevent the risk of disinformation or attempts to manipulate public opinion".
 All six were either owned or affiliated with Ilan Șhor, a fugitive pro-Russian politician and businessman who fled to Israel in 2019 after being convicted of fraud and money-laundering and sentenced to 15 years in prison in absentia.
 In October 2023 Orizont TV, ITV, Prime, Publika TV, Canal 2 and Canal 3 were also banned for undermining the local elections as well as blocking a number of Russian media outlets which includes the news agencies TASS and Interfax.

 The cinema of Moldova developed in the 1960s during the Soviet period, nurturing a small but lively film industry.
 Following the collapse of the Soviet Union and Moldova's independence, the country's economic stagnation and poverty has hampered the Moldovan film industry.
 Nevertheless, some films have seen some international success.
 Perhaps best-known are Lăutarii (1972), written and directed by Moldovan film-maker Emil Loteanu, and Wedding in Bessarabia (2009), which was co-produced by Romania, Moldova, and Luxembourg.
 In recent years Moldovan cinema has gained greater international attention.
 Carbon (2022), directed by Ion Borş, received positive acclaim by magazines such as Variety.
 It was the winner of the Transilvania International Film Festival's Audience Award.
 For the 37th edition of the Fribourg International Film Festival, Moldova was featured in its 'New Territory' section, which celebrates little-known film-making cultures.
-In July 2022, the United Nations Development Programme announced that it would be using state-of-the-art equipment to transfer more than 1,600 films from the Moldova-Film archive for posterity and cultural preservation.
+In July 2022, the United Nations Development Programme announced that it would be using advanced equipment to transfer more than 1,600 films from the Moldova-Film archive for posterity and cultural preservation.
 The United States assisted by equipping in 2021 a digitisation laboratory to restore and preserve its archive feature and documentary films, representing an important part of Moldova's historical, cultural, and artistic heritage, and many of the films were broadcast on national TV with Romanian subtitles.

+Cuisine

+Moldova's fertile soil (chernozem) produces plentiful grapes, fruits, vegetables, grains, meat, and milk products, all of which have found their uses in the national cuisine.
+The fertile black soil combined with the use of traditional agricultural methods permits the growth of a wide range of foods in Moldova.
+Moldovan cuisine is similar to that of neighbouring Romania and Ukraine, and the regions share many traditional dishes, often with regional variations.
+Moldovan cuisine has historically been particularly influenced by elements of Russian, Turkish, and Ukrainian cuisine.
+Main dishes often include beef, pork, potatoes, cabbage, and a variety of cereals.
+Popular alcoholic beverages are divin (Moldovan brandy), beer, and wine—for which the country is known due to its high-quality offerings.